etuecke/tutor-gpt/README.md

 # Running TutorGPT

+TutorGPT is built using the OpenAI API, using prompt engineering and an alternate interface to force more cognitive engagement.
+Students can upload class notes to TutorGPT, which the bot will reference when answering questions.
+TutorGPT is designed to provide hints that help to answer the questions, but not to answer the full questions themselves.
+In initial testing, students using this interface engaged more with their course material and were less likely to copy and paste full questions to ask the AI assistant.

+## Installations

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Installations

 Running the server will require the following installations:
 ```